Dicondur/webdbtodo/README.md

-# webdbtodo
+# webdbcontacts
-minimalist webdb todo app with angular
+minimalist webdb contacts app with angular

 to run type: